 What if an investor wants to speak with someone at FINRA before filing a complaint?

-Seniors and other investors who have questions or concerns about their investment accounts may call the FINRA Securities Helpline for Seniors® at 844-57-HELPS (844-574-3577).
+Seniors who have questions or concerns about their investment accounts may call the FINRA Securities Helpline for Seniors® at 844-57-HELPS (844-574-3577).

 Filing a Complaint